 Basically, the battery voltage drops so low that the ignition system will not fire up.

-Loose battery cable connections can also cause a problem starting your PWC – Check, clean, and tighten.
+Another problem can be loose battery cable connections.
+This will cause a problem starting and charging your PWC – Check, clean, and tighten.

 , and runs irregular